LLNL/sundials/doc/superbuild/source/developers/style_guide/SourceCode.rst

 ----------

 All new code added to SUNDIALS should be formatted with `clang-format
+<https://clang.llvm.org/docs/ClangFormat.html>`_ for C/C++, `fprettify
-<https://clang.llvm.org/docs/ClangFormat.html>`_ for C/C++ files and
+<https://github.com/fortran-lang/fprettify>`_ for Fortran, and `cmake-format
-`fprettify <https://github.com/fortran-lang/fprettify>`_ for Fortran files.
-The ``.clang-format`` file in the root of the project defines our configuration for clang-format.
+<https://cmake-format.readthedocs.io>`_ CMake.
+The ``.clang-format`` file in the
+root of the project defines our configuration for clang-format.
 We use the default fprettify settings, except we use 2-space indentation.
-CMake files should be formatted with `clang-format <https://cmake-format.readthedocs.io>`_.
 The ``.cmake-format.py`` file in the root of the project defines our configuration for cmake-format.

 To apply ``clang-format``, ``fprettify``, and ``cmake-format`` you can run: